 Furthermore, an important contribution of this study is the extent of the comparative analysis.
 So far, most of the research has focused on western countries, with few studies including countries like China, India and Korea and even fewer that include developing or Latin American countries like Mexico in the study (16, 49–52) .
 Studies that have performed global comparisons use less detailed health indicators and often lack in harmonization across the indicators health (53).
 It is particularly important when investigating those patterns by gender, as country-specific levels of development and societal roles of women and men may directly or indirectly impact health and mortality indicators (54–58).

 It is important to acknowledge that this study has some limitations.
 Despite the efforts to harmonize the variables, disease diagnosis is performed differently across countries.
 In some settings, the low prevalence of chronic diagnosed diseases may reflect the low quality of the healthcare, such as the case of India.
 Another relevant difference across countries is who can make the diagnose.
 The HRS (Unite States of America) study, for example, specifically excludes diagnosis made by nurses/nurse practitioners, chiropractors, and dentists, while both CHARLS (China) and LASI (India) allow diagnosis by nurses, practitioners of traditional medicine, and other health care professionals.
 However, in addition to believe that this fact impacts both genders in a similar way, our aim was to have the most countries included in the comparison and pinpoint the importance of going beyond gender gaps in health expectancy.
 Hence, our results hold regardless of the research design.

+Closing the gender gap in health expectancy may not necessarily mean that we are reducing health inequality between women and men.
+Due to the parcimony and easiness of using gender gaps, these indicators have often been used to assess health differentials, but overlooking the contribution of health and mortality to explaining the total gap.
+It is important to use gaps in health with caution.
+In order to have a clearer understanding of gender inequality in health and improve cross-country comparison, it is necessary to decompose the gap into its mortality and health components.

 Acknowledgments